Lollipop Power: History

 Kathi Gallagher of the press wrote in 1982 that the founding collective envisioned the publisher as a platform to assist other feminists who desired books without stereotyped gender roles, but orders from other sources like schools, libraries, and bookstores quickly forced the collective to change their model.
-Its first book, Jenny's Secret Place (1971), was delayed due to lack of funds; once it was published, the company was "swamped with orders".
+Its first book, Jenny's Secret Place (1970), was delayed due to lack of funds; once it was published, the company was "swamped with orders".
 As the company grew into the mid-1970s, it became responsible for all aspects of its publishing process including design, typesetting, and printing.
 The press reported annual increases in sales through 1975, when its monthly sales averaged 1,500 books.
 That year, the press began to work out of an office with a printer of its own; before that, "chaos reigned.
 Books were stored under beds, in attics, under ping-pong tables."

 After 1976, sales of Lollipop Power books plateaued and then declined as the group began to release fewer works each year (including none in 1978).
 Gallagher wrote that an uptake in less gender-stereotyped works from larger commercial publishers like Macmillan Publishers and McGraw Hill may have contributed to the shift, but so too may have the public perception that the mid-1970s interest in non-sexist, non-racist children's literature was a fad or "one battle that had been irrevocably won".
 The press ceased operations in 1986, with its titles moved to Hogan's Carolina Wren Press.
 It published at least one more title, Phyllis Hacken Johnson's The Boy Toy, in 1988 as an imprint of Carolina Wren Press.
+It was listed as an active imprint as late as 2012, though Carolina Wren Press stopped seeking children's book submissions in 2009.

 Legacy

 Lollipop Power published Jane Severance's When Megan Went Away (1979) and Lots of Mommies (1983), among the first picture books to depict explicitly queer characters.
-The publisher also released several other books dealing with gender-nonconforming characters, like Bruce Mack's Jesse's Dream Skirt (1979) and Hacken Johnson's The Boy Toy (1988).
+The publisher also released several other books dealing with gender-nonconforming characters, like Bruce Mack's Jesse's Dream Skirt (1979) – the first picture book about a boy who wants to wear a skirt to school – and Hacken Johnson's The Boy Toy (1988).
 Because so few presses in the 1970s and 1980s were publishing children's literature with queer characters, the press shaped the earliest history of LGBTQ children's literature.
 However, the press's limited distribution meant that its works were not widely available.
-As of 1979, it was one of just seven independent presses of children's literature in the U.S., and the only one located in the Southeastern United States.
+In 1979, it was one of just seven independent presses of children's literature in the U.S., and the only one located in the Southeastern United States.